dxc04/hotel-inventory-system/README.md

     ```docker-compose exec app chmod -R o+w storage/ bootstrap/cache/```

-4. Migrate Orchid Admin db migrations and add an admin user

-    ```docker-compose exec app php artisan migrate```

-    ```docker-compose exec app php artisan orchid:admin admin admin@admin.com password```

 5. You can then access the new app on http://0.0.0.0:8080
-6. To access the admin panel http://0.0.0.0:8080/dashboard
-   Use the credentials used when adding an admin user.

 # Resetting development